ryx/elasticwatch/README.md

 curl -s -XPUT 'http://localhost:9200/monitoring/rum/6' -d '{"requestTime":43,"responseTime":256,"renderTime":531,"timestamp":"2015-03-06T13:02:34"}'
 ```

-... and run elasticwatch with the following commandline (or using the *example.json* from the `jobs` dir). *NOTE: make sure you have an elasticsearch instance up and running at the given URL*
+... and run elasticwatch with the following commandline (or using the *example.json* from the `examples` dir). *NOTE: make sure you have an elasticsearch instance up and running at the given URL*
 ```
 bin/elasticwatch --elasticsearch='{"host":"localhost","port":9200,"index":"monitoring","type":"rum"}' --query='{"filtered":{"query":{"query_string":{"query":"_exists_:renderTime","analyze_wildcard":true}},"filter":{"range":{"timestamp":{"gt":"2015-03-06T12:00:00","lt":"2015-03-07T00:00:00"}}}}}' --validator='{"range":{"fieldName":"renderTime","min":0,"max":500,"tolerance":4}}' --reporters='{"console":{}}' --debug
 ```

 ## Configuration
 Elasticwatch can be configured either via commandline or using a JSON file (supplied via `--configfile` parameter).
 Both ways require to specify option groups with individual settings (e.g. for elasticsearch, for the reporters, for the validator, ..).
-An example JSON file can be found in the `jobs`dir.
+An example JSON file can be found in the `examples`dir.

 The following options are currently available: